LaconicNetwork/awesome-urbit/docs/osmosis-on-urbit.md

 ## Install the App

-From the Landscape web UI where your comet/moon/planet is access, paste `~larryx-woldyr` in the search bar.
-This is the identify of the developer who published the Osmosis app on Urbit.
+From the Landscape web UI where your comet/moon/planet is accessed, paste `~larryx-woldyr` in the search bar.
+This is the identity of the developer who published the Osmosis app on Urbit.
 A list of apps will appear, select "Install Osmosis" and once installed, open it; it'll make a new tab.
 Connect Keplr, send it some tokens, do a swap, and verify that it worked on [mintscan.io](https://mintscan.io).

+Note: when you download an app on Urbit, it is from someone else's ship.
+If their ship is down, you won't be able to download the app from them.
+In that case you would ask around in a public group chat for someone who has a copy - or find the source code and run it yourself.